-Support to South Eastern European Member States for developing further activities in the area like multilateral conferences/workshops and staff exchanges.
+Support to South Eastern European Member States for developing further activities in the area like multilateral conferences/workshops and staff exchanges, guaranteeing sustainability in the fight against counterfeiting.

 Support to Bulgarian and Croatian authorities to further improve the protection of the euro against counterfeiting.